-- Singapore is rated #1 in the world by World Bank for ease of doing business
+- Singapore is ranked #2 in by World Bank for ease of doing business

-- Singapore is rated #1 as the most politically stable country in Asia
+- Singapore is ranked #1 as the most politically stable country by World Bank

-- Singapore is rated #1 as the best labor force in the world
+- Singapore is rated #1 as the country most open to trade

-- Corporate tax rates are about 8.5% up to $300K profits and a flat 17% above that
+- Corporate tax rates are capped at a flat 17% on chargeable income

 - There are no dividend or capital gains taxes in Singapore